 At the conference, there was a lot of discussion about how countries, lawmakers and businesses should navigate the future in a world defined by data.
 A lot of the conversation centered around the European Union’s globally applicable General Data Protection Regulation (GDPR), the gold standard for data protection.
 Poised to resound far beyond Europe, GDPR has set a global benchmark for data protection standards.
 As more countries around the world are adopting GDPR-like standards, it will be interesting to see whether GDPR inevitably becomes the world standard and what new global business challenges will be created as a result.

 - Big data-driven businesses face common analytics performance management challenges

-From conference discussions, it was clear that many organizations are managing large clusters with very little insight into how infrastructure resources are being consumed, or how to manage and optimize performance within a multi-tenant distributed system.
+From conference discussions at the Big Data Analytics conference in London, it was clear that many organizations are managing large clusters with very little insight into how infrastructure resources are being consumed, or how to manage and optimize performance within a multi-tenant distributed system.
 Though they are spread across different verticals, these organizations are asking the same questions: Is someone hogging all the resources?
 Why is my app running slower today?
 They know that bridging this gap in understanding and being able to optimize their analytics infrastructure, is critical to their success.

 - Migrating to the cloud is easy and inexpensive – said no big data company ever

 For most organizations, the cloud has quickly transformed from a market disruptor to an essential IT strategy.
-However, many of these organizations need help, because migrating to the cloud is hard.
+However, as we learned at the Big Data Conference in London, many of these organizations need help, because migrating to the cloud is hard.
 Migration pitfalls can quickly escalate costs and derail digital transformation efforts.
 Whether companies were completely cloud-native, hybrid cloud, or taking baby steps toward managing data in the cloud, cloud strategy and cloud migration are top priorities.